osisoft/PI-Adapter/V1/Administration/Start and stop ingress component.md

 ## Stop an ingress component

-Complete the following procedure to stop an individual ingress component:
+Complete the following steps to stop an individual ingress component:

 1. Start any configuration tool capable of making HTTP requests.